stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 #### Thoughts
 Sass is pretty cool.

 Also, it's pretty cool that the browser still reloads when you make a change to your Sass files.
-If you've used Sass before, you know it can be somewhat of a hassle to get a productive development environment set up.
-Out of the box, you're editing, watching, and reloading with none of the aforementioned hassle.
+If you've used Sass before, you know it can be a hassle to get a productive development environment set up quickly.
+Out of the Yeoman box, you're editing, watching, and reloading with none of the aforementioned hassle.
 Smiley face.

 ### `scripts/views/todo-view.js`